Peptidoglycan: Peptidoglycan recognition proteins

 PGLYRPs are conserved from insects to mammals.
 Mammals produce four secreted soluble peptidoglycan recognition proteins (PGLYRP-1, PGLYRP-2, PGLYRP-3 and PGLYRP-4) that recognize muramyl pentapeptide or tetrapeptide.
 They can also bind to LPS and other molecules by using binding sites outside of the peptidoglycan-binding groove.
 After recognition of peptidoglycan, PGLYRPs activate polyphenol oxidase (PPO) molecules, Toll, or immune deficiency (IMD) signalling pathways.
 That leads to production of antimicrobial peptides (AMPs).

 Each of the mammalian PGLYRPs display unique tissue expression patterns.
 PGLYRP-1 is mainly expressed in the granules of neutrophils and eosinophils.
 PGLYRP-3 and 4 are expressed by several tissues such as skin, sweat glands, eyes or the intestinal tract.
 PGLYRP-1, 3 and 4 form disulphide-linked homodimers and heterodimers essential for their bactericidal activity.
 Their binding to bacterial cell wall peptidoglycans can induce bacterial cell death by interaction with various bacterial transcriptional regulatory proteins.
 PGLYRPs are likely to assist in bacterial killing by cooperating with other PRRs to enhance recognition of bacteria by phagocytes.

 PGLYRP-2 is primarily expressed by the liver and secreted into the circulation.
-Also, it´s expression can be induced in skin keratinocytes, oral and intestinal epithelial cells.
+Also, its expression can be induced in skin keratinocytes, oral and intestinal epithelial cells.
 In contrast with the other PGLYRPs, PGLYRP-2 has no direct bactericidal activity.
 It possesses peptidoglycan amidase activity, it hydrolyses the lactyl-amide bond between the MurNAc and the first amino acid of the stem peptide of peptidoglycan.
 It is proposed, that the function of PGLYRP-2 is to prevent over-activation of the immune system and inflammation-induced tissue damage in response to NOD2 ligands (see below), as these muropeptides can no longer be recognized by NOD2 upon separation of the peptide component from MurNAc.
 Growing evidence suggests that peptidoglycan recognition protein family members play a dominant role in the tolerance of intestinal epithelial cells toward the commensal microbiota.
 It has been demonstrated that expression of PGLYRP-2 and 4 can influence the composition of the intestinal microbiota.

 Recently, it has been discovered, that PGLYRPs (and also NOD-like receptors and peptidoglycan transporters) are highly expressed in the developing mouse brain.
 PGLYRP-2 and is highly expressed in neurons of several brain regions including the prefrontal cortex, hippocampus, and cerebellum, thus indicating potential direct effects of peptidoglycan on neurons.
 PGLYRP-2 is highly expressed also in the cerebral cortex of young children, but not in most adult cortical tissues.
 PGLYRP-1 is also expressed in the brain and continues to be expressed into adulthood.